Destination Thailand Visa (DTV): Key Facts

 Examples of Additional Requirements:

-For digital nomads, remote workers, and freelancers (Workcation subcategory), the embassy requires the submission of an income statement (Form 2-NDFL), a Russian tax return document proving income.
-This is currently the only consulate known to require proof of income, despite the official DTV rules not imposing such requirements.
+Royal Thai Embassy in Moscow: For digital nomads, remote workers, and freelancers (Workcation subcategory), this embassy requires the submission of an income statement (Form 2-NDFL), a Russian tax return, to verify income.
+It is currently the only consulate known to request a tax return, despite the official DTV rules not requiring it.

-2. Royal Thai Embassy in Kuala Lumpur
+Royal Thai Embassy in Kuala Lumpur: Applicants in the Workcation subcategory must submit:

 Application Process and Costs